villez/rbcal/README.md

 * no parameters: display the current month only
 * a single parameter: the year to display in full
-* two numbers separated by a dash: a month range for the current year (first number must be smaller than the second one)
+* two numbers separated by a dash: a month range; if the first month is bigger than the second, wrap over to the next year
 * two numbers separated by a space: month and year
 * two dash-separated numbers + 3rd number: month range and year